 In-Situ Resource Utilization (ISRU) is essential for sustainable human settlements on the Moon and Mars.
 MIT's Space Resources Workshop was founded in 2017 by students at the Department of Aeronautics and Astronautics to support design-and-build of innovative planetary surface systems.
 Funding comes from selection as finalists in NASA-sponsored competitions such as BIG Idea Challenge, RASC-AL Special Edition and the RASC-AL Forum.

 Congratulations to MIT's 2023 BIG Idea Challenge team, ARTEMIS Steelworks, on their selection as a finalist in the Lunar Forge challenge.
 The team will develop a Molten Regolith Electrolysis proof of concept system to produce steel from lunar regolith simulant (proposal video) and will be traveling to NASA's Glenn Research Center in Ohio next month to present their results.

-A big welcome also to our new MIT Homesteading Mars who will submit a proposal this month to NASA's 2023 RASC-AL Forum which took place from 12-14 June at Cocoa Beach, Florida.
-The team designed a crewed human exploration architecture of Mars that can enable astronauts to survive there for at least 7 years with minimal support from Earth.
+A big welcome also goes out to our new MIT Homesteading Mars team, who have been selected as finalists for this year's NASA's 2023 RASC-AL Forum which took place from 12-14 June at Cocoa Beach, Florida.
+The team designed a crewed human exploration architecture of Mars named Pale Red Dot that can enable astronauts to survive there for at least 7 years with minimal support from Earth.
 The concept is a polis-based architecture for the long-term exploration of the Red planet, with exciting and diverse developmental opportunities to thrive.
 Details are available in the project page.